gsoft-inc/wl-web-configs/docs/typescript/custom-configuration.md

 ## Monorepo support

-If you are developing a monorepo solution and need to **reference projects within** the **solution**, you'll need to add [compilerOptions.paths](https://www.typescriptlang.org/tsconfig#compilerOptions) to the projects' `tsconfig.json` files.
+If you are developing a monorepo solution and need to **reference projects within** the **workspace**, you'll need to define [paths](https://www.typescriptlang.org/tsconfig#compilerOptions) for every impacted project.

-For example, given the following project structure:
+Given the following workspace:

 ``` !#3,8,13
 workspace